What is Copolymer Fishing Line?

 What is Copolymer Line Used For?

 Copolymer fishing lines are versatile enough for different types of applications.
 The high strength, as well as decent stretch, makes a unique combination of properties of copolymer fishing lines.
 This mix is a great choice for medium and heavyweight fish that are always ready to fight.
 However, their application is not limited to these fish.
-Copolymers can be thought of as an all-rounders which perform well in most fishing scenarios.
+Copolymers can be thought of as an all-rounder which performs well in most fishing scenarios.

 Thanks to its moderate sinking profile, copolymers are also used for suspension rigging and swim baiting.
 When you are aiming for a certain depth, copolymers are the way to go.
 Their strength and stretch along with high durability and low visibility make copolymers an excellent choice to go deep into the water.
 As a result, deep water crank baiting is perfectly within the scope of copolymer lines.